Meet shemia fagan

 Oregon’s next Secretary of State is going to face challenges unlike anything we have ever seen.
 Free and democratic elections are the cornerstone of our society.
 Yet, we have not even seen the lengths to which hostile foreign governments will go to undermine our democracy.
 Donald Trump has shown that he isn’t concerned about these threats, as long as they benefit him.
 That’s why Oregon’s Secretary of State has to be prepared to fight these threats to our democracy today and have the vision to see the threats facing the next generation.
 I have been in public service in Oregon since I served on the school board in 2011, and today I serve as a Democrat in the Oregon Senate.

 Everybody who has served with me, whether Republicans, Democrats, on every side of every issue, whether they like me or not, can agree on one thing: I take on tough fights, and win them.

-I am running to be Oregon’s Secretary of State because normal won’t just happen, ordinary won’t just happen, our democracy won’t just happen, we have to fight for it.
+I am running in the Democratic primary to be Oregon’s Secretary of State because normal won’t just happen, ordinary won’t just happen, our democracy won’t just happen, we have to fight for it.
 And like my momma, I will fight for it with everything I have in me.